 Conference center provides a beautiful view of the park.
 Glass doors, windows and patio overlook the historic grounds and provide a perfect location for receptions, rehearsal dinners and weddings.
 Maximum capacity 400.

-Beneath Brenham streets is a State Archeological Landmark, a large system of historic cisterns.
+Beneath Brenham streets is a large system of historic cisterns.
 The cisterns were built in the late 1800s to store rainwater for public fire fighting.
 Private cisterns were also abundant throughout early Washington County, used for bathing, drinking and cooking.
+The large system of public cisterns in early Brenham was a rarity.
 Enjoy the Wild West story of why these cisterns were built.
 It’s a tale of an early railroad, a rough Boom Town, and colorful characters who shaped Washington County’s history.
 Self-guided tours through this historic Downtown Brenham pocket park can be enjoyed any time of the day.

 TC Ranch is a small ranch that offers Horsemanship courses and riding lessons.
 We plan the program of courses in a very personalized way, according to the needs of our guests.